Knowing Australian Etiquette helps you develop relationships among Aussie people while in Australia.

 -Meetings are never arranged on Friday

--using mobile in business meetings is considered unprofessional.
+-Using mobile phones in business meetings is considered unprofessional.
 Pay serious attention to what others say.

 Read Also: Precautions to remain safe in Australia